-For Flood Victims, Tiny Homes Make Big Impact
+High School Students Build Tiny Houses For Flood Victims

 Rivers said she can't imagine living in the tiny home long-term.
 (It is pretty tiny, after all.)

-But for her and the other families benefiting from the project, the houses are a tiny but altogether significant step in regaining a home.
+But for her and other families benefiting from the project, the houses are a tiny but altogether significant step in regaining a home.